Projective Techniques Examples in Qualitative

 • And Audi is a brand that…

-Objective: When you want to discover the likes and dislikes to a certain brand/product/idea/application etc.
+Objective: To discover the likes and dislikes of a certain brand/product/idea/application, etc.

-This is a good exercise to see the brand image or perceived user of a certain product or brand.
+This is an excellent exercise to see the brand image or perceived user of a particular product or brand.

 For example;

-Now I would like you to imagine that I have this wand, like Harry Potter (aww Emma Watson).
-And I have this magical power that would transform whatever that this wand touches into a person.
+Now I want you to imagine I have this wand, like Harry Potter.
+And I have this magical power that would transform whatever this wand touches into a person.
 And if this brand X came alive and became a person, what kind of person would it be?

 There are so many ways to ask this question.